Vaibhavg20004/LandingPage/README.md

 #Landing Page

-A simple and responsive landing page built using HTML and CSS.
+A simple landing page built using HTML and CSS.

 ## Features
 - Clean header with navigation